plataplomo/hummingbot/current_workflow/prototype_0.0.1_final/workflow_08.04.2025/performance_monitoring_design.md

-# Performance Monitoring System Integration
+# Performance Monitoring System Design

+**Status: Design Complete - Implementation Lower Priority (Revised Aug 6, 2025)**

+**Note:** Based on critic feedback prioritizing foundational stability and testing, the implementation and refinement of the performance monitoring system described below are currently **lower priority**.
+Focus must remain on core testing, safety systems, and configuration fixes.

 ## Overview

-This document outlines the design for integrating a comprehensive performance monitoring system with the CyberDeltaEngine.
-The system will track, analyze, and visualize strategy performance metrics in real-time and historically to provide actionable insights and improve trading outcomes.
+This document outlines the design for the Performance Monitoring System of the CyberDeltaEngine.
+This system is responsible for tracking, calculating, and reporting key performance indicators (KPIs) and metrics related to the trading strategies and overall engine operation.
+It provides essential insights for evaluating effectiveness, managing risk, and identifying areas for improvement.

 ## Core Components